-- Overall business objectives and strategy of the firm, including establishing aligned objectives for senior management; - Overall risk management strategy and policies, including risk tolerance/appetite and its risk management framework; - A robust and transparent organisational structure with effective communication and reporting channels; - A policy on the nomination and succession of individuals with key functions in the institution; - remuneration framework that is in line with the risk strategies, risk culture and risk appetite of the firm; - The governance principles and corporate values of the institution, including a Code of Conduct or comparable document; - An adequate and effective internal control framework, that includes well-functioning Risk, Compliance and Internal Audit functions as well as an appropriate financial reporting and accounting framework; - Monitoring the firm's adherence to its risk appetite, risk policies and risk limits;
+- Overall business objectives and strategy of the firm, including establishing aligned objectives for senior management; - Overall risk management strategy and policies, including risk tolerance/appetite and its risk management framework; - A robust and transparent organisational structure with effective communication and reporting channels; - A policy on the nomination and succession of individuals with key functions in the institution; - remuneration framework that is in line with the risk strategies, risk culture and risk appetite of the firm; - The governance principles and corporate values of the institution, including a Code of Conduct or comparable document; - An adequate and effective internal control framework, that includes well-functioning Risk, Compliance and Internal Audit functions as well as an appropriate financial reporting and accounting framework; - Monitoring the firm's adherence to its risk appetite, risk policies and risk limits; - Approving the selection, and overseeing performance, of senior management; - Approval of the firm's strategic aims and objectives; - Oversight of the firm's operations ensuring competent and prudent management; sound planning; maintenance of sound management and internal control systems; adequate accounting and other records; and compliance with statutory and regulatory obligations;

-- Approving the selection, and overseeing performance, of senior management; - Approval of the firm's strategic aims and objectives; - Oversight of the firm's operations ensuring competent and prudent management; sound planning; maintenance of sound management and internal control systems; adequate accounting and other records; and compliance with statutory and regulatory obligations; - Reviewing performance in light of the firm's strategic aims, objectives, business plans and budgets and ensuring that any necessary corrective action is taken; - Reviewing the firm's overall corporate governance arrangements; - Authorising conflicts of interest where permitted under the firm's Articles of association; - Approving and overseeing the implementation of the firm's ICARA, capital and liquidity plans, compliance policies and obligations, and the internal control systems.
+- Reviewing performance in light of the firm's strategic aims, objectives, business plans and budgets and ensuring that any necessary corrective action is taken; - Reviewing the firm's overall corporate governance arrangements; - Authorising conflicts of interest where permitted under the firm's Articles of association; and - Approving and overseeing the implementation of the firm's ICARA, capital and liquidity plans, compliance policies and obligations, and the internal control systems.

-Board Risk Committee ("BRC")
+Audit and Risk Committee ("ARC")

-All members of the BRC are members of the Board who do not perform any executive function in the firm.
+In 2023, DCME's Audit Committee and Risk Committee were merged into a combined Audit and Risk Committee, as part of a wider initiative to ensure DCME's governance arrangements are proportionate to DCME's simplified operating model.
+All members of the ARC are members of the Board who do not perform any executive function in the firm.
 The Chair of the Committee is an Independent Non-Executive Director ("INED") who is a member of the Board of Directors.

-BRC members are deemed to have the appropriate knowledge, skills and expertise to fully understand, manage and monitor the risk strategy and the risk appetite of the firm.
-The Chair of the BRC was approved by the FCA to carry out the role of BRC Chair (SMF 10) and the remaining members have the requisite skill to carry out their duties as identified via the Board skills matrix.
+ARC members are deemed to have the appropriate knowledge, skills and expertise to fully understand, manage and monitor the risk strategy and the risk appetite of the firm.
+The Chair of the ARC was approved by the FCA to carry out the role of ARC Chair (SMF 10 and SMF11) and the remaining members have the requisite skill to carry out their duties as identified via the Board skills matrix.